nickcharlton/boxes-runner/README.md

 similar) and run periodically.
 It takes the output from a run and uploads the artifacts to [Atlas][] using [atlas-ruby][].

+`jenkins.sh` holds the script which is used in production.

 ## Usage

 This has two stages to it. `bootstrap` configures the environment by fetching